 For more than 40 years, Derby Dinner Playhouse has entertained families with professional productions of Broadway musicals and children’s theatre.
 This year’s holiday productions will be fun, lively, and lavish in classic Derby Dinner style.
 Beginning November 15 and showing through New Year’s Eve: “A Christmas Carol, the Musical.”
 Based on the classic Charles Dickens story of Ebenezer Scrooge, the tale is brought to life in a new and whimsical way with this 1994 adaptation.

 “A Fairy Tale Christmas” premieres at Derby Dinner on November 18 and features classic fairy tale characters the children will love.
 Children are treated with a scrumptious breakfast or lunch before each performance.
-Tickets are available online or by phone: 812-288-8281 for both Derby Dinner productions.
+Tickets are available by phone: 812-288-8281 for both Derby Dinner productions.

 The holiday season is just beginning!
 We hope these ideas help you and your visiting loved ones create lasting holiday memories in SoIN.